 Elevation Gain: 266 m

-Tunnel Mountain is a great family hike in Banff, especially if you are looking to accomplish that first summit!
-The Tunnel Mountain trail is the easiest hike to a mountain summit in Banff National Park.
-It’s just challenging enough for kids that they’ll feel like they’ve climbed a mountain.
-Meanwhile, you’ll appreciate the views!
+Tunnel Mountain is a great family hike in Banff, especially if you’re looking to reach that first summit with your kids.
+The Tunnel Mountain trail is the easiest hike to a mountain summit in Banff National Park, which makes it such a good one for families.

 The Tunnel Mountain hike is a gradual uphill trail, so there is some moderate effort involved.
 You will be rewarded with excellent views of the Banff Townsite, the iconic Banff Springs Hotel and the surrounding mountain landscape of Banff National Park.
+There’s even a pair of the iconic Banff red chairs at the summit, which makes for a fun family photo.

-10. Stewart Canyon
+Stewart Canyon

 Distance: 7.6 km out & back